Frequently Asked Questions

 RCDS uses School and Student Services (SSS) to establish financial need.
 For more information about SSS, call (800) 344-8328 or visit their website at sss.nais.org.
 Applicants for financial aid need to complete the Parents’ Financial Statement (PFS), which must be done online.
 SSS will notify the Financial Aid Officer when the PFS is completed.
-The School also requires that applicants submit a copy of all federal IRS forms submitted in the previous year, as well as the most recent W2 forms to SSS.
+The School also requires that applicants electronically upload of all federal IRS forms submitted in the previous year, as well as the most recent W2 forms to SSS.
 All of these documents combined give RCDS an informed sense of a family's financial need.
 It is important to note that although RCDS uses SSS as a guide in this process, actual grants are always recalculated locally and distributed by the Financial Aid Office at RCDS.

 Our students who receive financial aid come from a wide variety of family structures, and ultimately every family's situation is considered on a case-by-case basis.
 However, RCDS does have a clear policy for considering aid in separated/divorced situations.
 The Financial Aid Committee does consider financial resources that are available to the applicants from all parents (non-custodial and step-parents included).

 The School distributes financial aid grants simultaneously with admissions offers.
 Since most of our admissions responses occur in mid-February, our financial aid application process must commence well in advance of this date.
 The SSS portal (in order to start your PFS) opens in late October.
 The due date for a completed financial aid application for prospective students is December 15th.

 If your financial aid application is completed by the aforementioned deadline, then the answer is almost always "no." Financial aid and admissions are two separate processes at RCDS; our Admissions Committees do not consider financial need when evaluating the qualifications of an admissions applicant.
 While the financial aid budget is generous, it is not limitless.
 Applications for aid that are submitted after the December deadline can only be considered subject to the availability of funds.
 Sometimes RCDS is unable to make aid grants to all qualified students based on budgetary constraints.